Serapeum of Alexandria: Destruction

 The Serapeum was the last stronghold of the pagans who fortified themselves in the temple and its enclosure.
 The sanctuary was stormed by the Christians.
 The pagans were driven out, the temple was sacked, and its contents were destroyed.

 Several ancient, and modern authors have interpreted the destruction of the Serapeum in Alexandria as representative of the triumph of Christianity and an example of the attitude of the Christians towards pagans.
-While historian Peter Brown acknowledges the destruction of the Serapeum was the most spectacular of such conflicts, he also frames it against a long-term backdrop of frequent mob violence in Alexandra, where the Greek and Jewish quarters had fought for four hundred years, since the 1st century BC.
+While historian Peter Brown acknowledges the destruction of the Serapeum was the most spectacular of such conflicts, he also frames it against a long-term backdrop of frequent mob violence in Alexandria, where the Greek and Jewish quarters had fought for four hundred years, since the 1st century BC.

 Eusebius mentions street-fighting in Alexandria between Christians and non-Christians, occurring as early as 249.
 There is evidence that non-Christians had taken part in citywide struggles both for and against Athanasius of Alexandria in 341 and 356.
 Similar accounts are found in the writings of Socrates of Constantinople.
 R. MacMullan further reports that, in 363 (almost 30 years prior to the destruction of the Alexandrian Serapeum), George of Cappadocia was killed for his repeated acts of pointed outrage, insult, and pillage of the most sacred treasures of the city.

 The Serapeum of Alexandria was finally closed in July of 392 CE.
 Subsequently, the Monastery of Metanoia was established, and a church was built for St. John the Baptist, known as Angelium or Evangelium.
 However, the church fell to ruins around 600 AD, restored by Pope Isaac of Alexandria (681–684 AD), and finally destroyed in the 10th century.
 In the 20th century, a Muslim cemetery, Bāb Sidra, was located at the site.